 4 Tips for Winterizing Your Inflatable Hot Tub

-Now that it’s fall, you may be wondering when it’s the right time to take down and store your inflatable hot tub for the frigid winter months.
+You may be wondering when the right time is to take down and store your inflatable hot tub when the chilly winter months approach.

 The good news is – you don’t need to!
 Winter is one of the best times of the year to enjoy your inflatable hot tub, and it can even withstand fairly cold weather (keep reading for more on that!).